andraugust/andraugust.github.io/quantum-2.md

 $$

 Which is undefined.
-This reflects the fact that when particles are unconstrained in space the planewave solution $$\exp(ipx/\hbar)$$ is physically unrealistic.
-In practice, particles are either constrained in space such that the integration limits are finite, or, if they are un-constrained in space, they're acted on by a potential such that the wave-function goes to zero sufficiently quickly for the integral to converge.
+This reflects the fact that plane-wave momentum eigenstates aren't physical states on their own—they're idealized basis functions.
+Physical states are _wave packets_, superpositions of plane waves over a range of momenta, which decay at infinity and so are square-integrable.
+Bound states in a potential well are normalizable for the same reason.

 ### Changing Basis